hansliss/tcpproxy/README.md

 `scripts/cat_location_daemon.py` consumes observer events from RabbitMQ, matches them against the placemarks in `Locations.kml`, and republishes a location update whenever the nearest named position changes.
+Each message contains the tracker ID, timestamp, and position string.

 Copy `/usr/local/etc/Locations.kml.sample` to `/usr/local/etc/Locations.kml`
 and edit it to match your real-world placemarks before launching the daemon.